Davidvoklol/ArchLinux/README.md

 ## Setting up files
 - Install [stow](https://github.com/aspiers/stow) if you haven't already
-- run these commands from the folder where the README.md is
+- Run these commands from the folder where the README.md is
 ```bash
 mkdir -p ~/.fonts
 mkdir -p ~/.config/backgrounds